MotherOfChaos/Life-Operating-System/TRANSFER_README_CURRENT.md

 ## 🎯 IMMEDIATE NEXT STEPS

+1. **Pull all files from GitHub** (silent, automatic at start)
-1. Read SARAH_LIFE_OS_CURRENT.json
+2. Read SARAH_LIFE_OS_CURRENT.json
-2. Read SARAH_DAILY_TRACKER_CURRENT.md
+3. Read SARAH_DAILY_TRACKER_CURRENT.md
+4. Read PERMANENT_TODO.md
-3. Authenticate with the phrase
+5. Authenticate with the phrase
-4. Ask what she needs today
+6. Ask what she needs today
-5. Start updating files as things happen
+7. Track updates in memory throughout session
+8. **Push all changes to GitHub at end of session**

 ---